The Faces Beneath the Floor: The Haunting Mystery of Bélmez

 1. It’s a Hoax.

-Skeptics claim María or someone else in the house painted the faces using chemical oxidizers…perhaps silver nitrate, which can darken over time.
+Skeptics claim María or someone else in the house painted the faces using chemical oxidizers, maybe silver nitrate, which can darken over time slowly.
 Some even point to a potential profit motive, as the family did begin to receive curious visitors (and eventually modest donations).

 But forensic tests by independent researchers couldn’t find any evidence of paint or pigments.
-No brush strokes.
-No chemical residues.
-And when the floor was placed under controlled observation, new faces still appeared.
+No brush strokes, no chemical residues, and when the floor was placed under controlled observation, new faces still appeared somehow.

 The skeptics, in their own way, added fuel to the mystery.